Voultapher/self_cell/README.md

 Self-referential structs are currently not supported with safe vanilla Rust.
 The only reasonable safe alternative is to expect the user to juggle 2 separate data structures which is a mess.
-The library solution ouroboros is really expensive to compile due to its use of procedural macros.
+The library solution ouroboros is expensive to compile due to its use of procedural macros.

 This alternative is `no_std`, uses no proc-macros, some self contained unsafe and works on stable Rust, and is miri tested.
 With a total of less than 300